micwa/PhotoDB/README.md

 PhotoDB is also customizable.
 Clients and subclasses can:

 * Specify a custom table schema, and not use `PhotoDB`'s defaults
-* Set the unique key (column), the value of which will identify the photo in the table being accessed
+* Set the unique key (column), the value of which is used to identify the photo in the table being accessed
-* Use the inner `StreamWriter` class to write files asynchronously and stop them at will
+* Use the inner `StreamWriter` class to write files asynchronously and start/stop writing them at will
-* Modify `DataType` to allow `PhotoDB` to work with more data types
+* Modify and use `DataType` to allow `PhotoDB` to work with more data types
 * Currently supported (SQL) data types are: `INTEGER`, `BOOLEAN`, `DOUBLE`, `BIGINT`, `VARCHAR`, `DATE`, `TIME`, and `BLOB` (which is assumed to be a Java binary stream)